Phosphatidylcholine and Related Lipids

 There is evidence to suggest that lysophosphatidylcholine containing docosahexaenoic (DHA) and eicosapentaenoic (EPA) acids, presumably in position sn-2, in plasma targets more of these essential fatty acids into the brain via a receptor/transporter at the blood-brain barrier known as the sodium-dependent LPC symporter 1 (MFSD2A), than occurs with these fatty acids in unesterified form.
 This finding is now being explored in relation to potential therapeutic applications for neurological diseases, cognitive decline and dementia, and for improvements to retinal function in Alzheimer disease-associated retinopathy.
 Hepatic lipase is the main source of these lipids in vivo.
 At the maternal plasma/placental interface, phosphatidylcholine is taken up and hydrolysed to sn‑2‑lysophosphatidylcholine, presumably by the endothelial lipase, to facilitate transfer of polyunsaturated fatty acids across the basal membrane into the foetal circulation with the aid of the same LPC transporter.

-Lysophosphatidylcholine has been found to have serve in cell signalling, and receptors (coupled to G proteins) have been identified, i.e., GPR119, GPR40, GPR55 and G2A, in addition to Toll-like receptors and ion channels.
+Lysophosphatidylcholine has been found to serve in cell signalling, and possible receptors (coupled to G proteins) have been identified, i.e., GPR119, GPR40, GPR55 and G2A (GPR132), with the last probably most important, in addition to Toll-like receptors and ion channels.
 It activates the specific phospholipase C that releases diacylglycerols and inositol triphosphate from phosphatidylinositol 4,5-bisphosphate with resultant increases in intracellular Ca2+ and activation of protein kinase C. By direct binding to GPR119, lysophosphatidylcholine regulates glucose-dependent insulin secretion.
 It stimulates the mitogen-activated protein kinase in certain cell types, and it promotes demyelination in the nervous system.
 By interacting with the TRPV4 ion channels of skin keratinocytes, it causes persistent itching and even chronic pain, and elevated levels of 18:0-lysophosphatidylcholine contribute to the development of pain in burn victims and increase the sensitivity to mechanical and heat stimuli.
 Identification of a phospholipase A2γ in peroxisomes that is unique in generating sn‑2‑arachidonoyl lysophosphatidylcholine suggests that this may be of relevance to eicosanoid generation and signalling, and there is reportedly an enrichment of 2-arachidonoyl-lysophosphatidylcholine in carotid atheroma plaque from type 2 diabetic patients.
 In vascular endothelial cells, it induces the pro-inflammatory enzyme cyclooxygenase-2 (COX-2), one of the prostaglandin synthases.
 On the other hand, it is beneficial towards the innate immune system as it can induce macrophages to increase phagocytosis in the presence of T lymphocytes.

 As lysophospholipids in general and lysophosphatidylcholine especially are signalling molecules within mammalian cells, their levels are closely regulated, mainly by the action of the lysophospholipases A1 and A2 (LYPLA1 and LYPLA2), depending on the position to which the fatty acid is esterified; these are cytosolic serine hydrolases, which act as esterase and thioesterases.
 Glycerophosphocholine, the fully de-acylated molecule produced by these reactions can enter the Lands' cycle or be further degraded, but in the kidney, it is formed in response to high levels of sodium chloride and has osmoprotective properties.
 One further enzyme, alkaline sphingomyelinase, renders lysophosphatidylcholine inert but by removing the phosphocholine moiety to yield a monoalkylglycerol.